-Technion’s Architectural Heritage Research Centre conducts research aimed at the study and documentation of Israel’s built environment.
-It serves both as a world-class research centre and as a guiding tool for architects and official planning bodies.
-The Research Centre is a tribute to the founders of Israeli architecture, to their contemporary followers, and to Israeli society at large.
+The Center for Architectural Heritage Research at the Technion conducts research with the aim of documenting the built environment of Israel.
+It serves both as a research center of international standing and as a training tool for architects and official design institutions.
+The research center is an expression of appreciation for the founding fathers of Israeli architecture, their contemporary successors and Israeli society as a whole.

-The Centre is multi-disciplinary in nature and national in scope, and is housed within the Faculty of Architecture and Town Planning.
-The core of its members includes experts from the Technion’s Faculty of Architecture and Town Planning, as well as participants from other Technion Departments.
-The Architectural Heritage Research Centre also collaborates with other universities in Israel and abroad.
+The research center is multidisciplinary in character and a national project in scope, in terms of its areas of activity.
+It is located in the Technion’s Faculty of Architecture and Town Planning.
+The core staff of the research center includes experts from the Technion’s Faculty of Architecture and Town Planning, as well as partners from other Technion faculties.
+The Architectural Heritage Research Center collaborates with universities in Israel and across the world.

 The center is open to the public on Sundays and Wednesdays, from 09:30 to 13:00, by appointment.